 Bought too much food?
 Going on vacation or moving house and need to empty the fridge?
 Foodsharing Ottawa’s Facebook page, Share it, don’t toss it! can help.

 Our food-sharing group page provides a platform for individuals to share their surplus food.
-The site has nearly 2000 members and successfully links givers with receivers, no matter how small the quantities.
+The site has over 2000 members and successfully links givers with receivers, no matter how small the quantities.
 The site also shares useful food saving tips.

 Ugly Fruits and Vegetables Campaign